chrisfield/flickraw_objects/README.md

 # FlickrawObjects

+A slim, customisable object-oriented Flickr api that uses flickraw to do all the communication.
-Use this gem as a simple way to map Flickraw results to a object-orientated "data model".
+Use this gem as a simple way to use Flickraw but with an object-orientated "data model".
-Classes for People and Photos are included: These are there by way of an example.
-I anticipate users of this Gem will map the data they need - it's easy to do.
+Classes for Person, Photoset and Photos are included.
+I anticipate users of this Gem will map other data they need.
+Look at flickraw_objects.rb to see how objects are make Flickraw requests and define the attributes in the response.

 ## Installation